rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 #### Generating PIV-backed keys

-When creating PIV-backed keys, follow these
+When creating PIV-backed keys, follow these security requirements:

 * Prefer the `ECCP256` encryption algorithm.
 * Require PIN confirmation at least `once` when accessing a PIV slot.